Aktion AB: Conclusion

 Several dates are given for the end of Aktion AB.
-The original plans called for all operations to be over by 15 June, and this date is sometimes considered the end.
-But Streckenbach did not report that AB was over for almost another month, and Frank announced at a 23 July conference that it was finished.
+The original plans called for all operations to be over by 15 June, and this date is considered the end by some historians.
+But some of the records suggest otherwise.
+Streckenbach did not report that AB was over for almost another month; Frank announced at a 23 July conference that it was finished.
 Transports to the camps and executions continued past that date, into the later months of 1940.
 From August to February, about 4,770 people were sent to camps from Warsaw area prisons.
 Historian Krzysztof Dunin-Wąsowicz thus considers Aktion AB to have symbolically ended on 17 January 1941, the day Streckenbach was dismissed from the GG.

 The active persecution of Polish intellectuals continued for the rest of the war.
-The direct continuation of the AB Aktion was a German campaign in the east started after the German invasion of the USSR.
-Among the most notable mass executions of Polish professors was the massacre of Lwów professors, in which approximately 45 professors of the university in Lwów (now in Ukraine) were murdered together with their families and guests.
-Among those killed in the massacre were Tadeusz Boy-Żeleński, former Polish prime minister Kazimierz Bartel, Włodzimierz Stożek, and Stanisław Ruziewicz.
-Thousands more perished in the Ponary massacre, in German concentration camps, and in ghettos.
+The direct continuation of Aktion AB was a German campaign in the east started after the German invasion of the USSR.
+Among the most notable mass executions of Polish professors was the massacre of Lwów professors (in what is now Ukraine) during which approximately 45 people were murdered, including relatives and guests.
+Those killed included Tadeusz Boy-Żeleński, former Polish prime minister Kazimierz Bartel, Włodzimierz Stożek, and Stanisław Ruziewicz.
+Thousands more perished in the Ponary massacre, in German concentration camps, particularly Auschwitz, Gusen, and Stutthof, all originally designed for Polish intellectuals.